freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 // get reference to fw-form and set validationSchema prop.
 ```

-You can also use `validate` async funciton prop to do any custom validation.
+You can also use `validate` async function prop to do any custom validation.

 ```js
 const validate = async (values: any) => {